daolinet/daolinet/docs/InstallGuide-en.md

 DaoliNet depends on the following software environment:

-* Docker Version 1.9 or later
+* Docker version 1.9 or later
-* Golang Version 1.5 or later
+* Golang version 1.5 or later
 * Git
 * Python 2.7